 A case could be made for including a number of other submarines on this list, including:

-S-48 (pre-commissioning) (SS-159) - sank during builder's trials by flooding through a ballast tank manhole cover on December 7, 1921.
+S-48 (SS-159) (pre-commissioning) - sank in Long Island Sound during builder's trials by flooding through a ballast tank manhole cover on December 7, 1921.
 All aboard escapred through a torpedo tube.
 The boat was commissioned on October 14, 1922.
 No men lost.

-USS S-38 (SS-143) - sank alongside the tender USS Ortolan on July 17, 1923, when a crew member removed a valve cover, flooding the motor room.
+USS S-38 (SS-143) - sank in Anchorage Bay, Alaska, alongside the tender USS Ortolan on July 17, 1923, when a crew member removed a valve cover, flooding the motor room.
 No men lost.

 USS Bass (SS-164) - used in limited capacity after the fire that killed 26 of her crew on August 17, 1942.

 ex-USS S-49 (SS-160) - decommissioned vessel that was apparently reacquired by the Navy about 1941, "as equipment," for use in experimental work at the Naval Mine Warfare Proving Ground, Solomons, Maryland.
 Shortly after being towed to Solomons from Baltimore, the former S-49 foundered off Point Patience in the Patuxent River on December 16, 1942 and sank in 102 feet of water.
 No men lost.